scaars10/scaars10.github.io/posts/stateful-async.md

 4. When a query completes (success or failure), the permit is released
 5. The next waiting record can proceed

-This creates a self-regulating system that adapts to ScyllaDB's actual capacity.
+This creates a self-regulating system that adapts to DB cluster's actual capacity.

 ---